 Recording these ratings can help clients note any progress they are making in reducing their distress or cravings, and help them find patterns if they are stuck.

 Getting over the tendency to avoid situations, people, places, and even thoughts that remind the client of the trauma is a very important step in overcoming trauma and growing from the experience.

-This worksheet from Carol Vivyan can help the client identify their avoidant tendencies and come up with a plan to reduce their avoidant behavior.
+This Conquering Avoidant Tendencies activity can help the client identify their avoidant tendencies and come up with a plan to reduce their avoidant behavior.

-First, the worksheet includes space for the client to write down anything that he or she fears and actively avoids, including situations; people; places; tv, radio, or internet sources; and thoughts, along with a distress rating on a scale from 0 (least feared or distressing) to 10 (most feared or distressing).
+First, the worksheet includes space for the client to write down anything that he or she fears and actively avoids, including places, situations, feelings, mental images, and thoughts, along with a distress rating on a scale from 0 (least distressing) to 10 (most distressing).

-Next, the client is instructed to rewrite the list, only this time including the most feared or distressing item at the top of the list and the least feared or distressing item at the bottom of the list.
+Next, the client is instructed to rewrite these triggers as a list, only this time including the most feared or distressing item at the top of the list and the least feared or distressing item at the bottom of the list.

-A table is included for the client to use in this step, with three columns:
+A table is included for the client to use in this final step, with three columns:

 A Take Home Message

 This piece about positive trauma therapy outlined the symptoms and provided the facts about posttraumatic stress disorder (PTSD), identified some of the most successful methods for treating PTSD, and introduced the concept of posttraumatic growth (PTG), or recovering from trauma to find yourself at a new and improved baseline.

 I hope you found this piece to be useful, and I hope it inspired you to believe in your own vast growth potential.
 No one looks forward to suffering, but in this life, it is inevitable that you will experience suffering at some point.
 When you do find yourself struggling with trauma, grief, or pain, remember that you have the strength to not only overcome the obstacles in front of you but to become a better and more purpose-driven person as a result.